MLB-LED-Scoreboard/mlb-led-scoreboard/ledcoords/README.md

 * Setting the `width` of the scrolling text is not currently available
 * `nohit` and `perfect_game` have been added to the json but aren't currently implemented
 * `bases` currently requires an even `size` value to be rendered correctly

-## Performance
-Larger sized fonts increase the load on the CPU and slow things down considerably.
-Use caution when attempting to use larger fonts.